Telescope

 Sample of images acquired with the A1:

-LRGB Galaxies: IC 342, NGC 206, Messier 101, Messier 86
+LRGB: IC 342, NGC 206, Messier 101, Messier 86

-Narrowband: NGC 6960 the Veil, Sh2-86, Sh2-155 the Cave Nebula (by J. Gascoyne)
+Narrowband: NGC 6960 the Veil, Sh2-86, Sh2-155 the Cave Nebula (Gascoyne 2024), The Core of the Heart Nebula (Gascoyne 2024)

 The mirrors are made of fused silica with low coefficient of thermal expansion.